 Highly processed foods are commonly vilified for their role in the development of chronic diseases like heart disease and diabetes.

-However, you shouldn’t necessarily be afraid to eat more of these foods if you have a poor appetite or need to gain weight.
+However, you shouldn’t necessarily be afraid to eat more of these foods if you have a poor appetite and need to gain weight.

 Highly processed foods tend to be rich in refined grains, sugar, fat, and sodium, making them very tasty and difficult to resist, which can increase calorie intake and weight gain over time (3).